jryantap/CSCI370-TeamProject/GroupProject/Docs/ProjectPlan.md

 - *Exit criteria*: Runs as intended if user is able to edit items to desired outcome.

 *Update 2*
-- same description can be found in DesignDocumentTemplate.md
+- Same description can be found in DesignDocumentTemplate.md
 - The team decided to remove the user login screen.
 It may be implemented in a future update of the app.
 - At app start-up, user is taken to the Shopping List menu.
 There is a a FAB (floating action button) on the bottom right corner that the user can click.
 - When the user clicks on the FAB button, user is taken to the "Enter List Name" interface.
 In this interface, the user can enter the list he/she wants to create.
 When the user hits the check mark, the newly created list is saved in the system and the user is taken to another screen.

+*Update 3*
+- Deliverable 4 unable to implement certain app requirements due to time constraints.
+Encountered some problems integrating the database with the app.

 ## 3 Team